aferrodelgado/Project-4/README.md

 **Dataset**: [Fraudulent E-Commerce Transactions](https://www.kaggle.com/datasets/shriyashjagtap/fraudulent-e-commerce-transactions/data?select=Fraudulent_E-Commerce_Transaction_Data_2.csv)

-**Description**:
+**Dataset Summary**:

-This synthetic dataset, "Fraudulent E-Commerce Transactions," is designed to simulate transaction data from an e-commerce platform with a focus on fraud detection.
-It contains a variety of features commonly found in transactional data, with additional attributes specifically engineered to support the development and testing of fraud detection algorithms.
+The “Fraudulent E-Commerce Transactions” dataset is a synthetic dataset created to simulate transactional data from an e-commerce platform, with a focus on fraud detection.
+It includes features commonly found in real-world transactional data and additional attributes specifically engineered to support fraud detection model development.

-**Dataset Overview**
+  **Dataset Versions**:

-  - Number of Transactions in Version 1: 1,472,952 (Used for testing - can be accessed via above dataset link)
-  - Number of Transactions in Version 2: 23,634 (Used for training / making predictions)
+  - **Version 1**: Contains 1,472,952 transactions.
+This larger dataset does not include the binary fraud indicator and is used for testing the model.
-    - Include binary indicator "Is Fraudulent" to identify fraudulent or legitimate transactions (1 for fraudulent, 0 for legitimate).
+  - **Version 2**: Contains 23,634 transactions and includes a binary “Is Fraudulent” column (1 for fraudulent, 0 for legitimate).
+This smaller dataset is used for training the model.

-    - Binary indicator column has been removed from Version 1 for testing.
-  - Features: 16
+  **Key Statistics**:

-  - Fraudulent Transactions: Approximately 5%
+  - **Fraudulent Transactions**: Approximately 5% of total transactions.
+  - **Features**: 16 features

 <br><br>
 **Project Summary**:

-Our team had two datasets: one smaller file which contained a binary indicator of fraudulent vs legitimate transactions.
-Our team used the smaller dataset with these indicators to train a model, which then will be able to predict fraudulence for the records in the larger dataset.
-The goal for this project is to compare our trained model to that of the original and see if we can achieve an accuracy level of 75% or more.
+Our project involved two datasets of e-commerce transactions.
+The smaller dataset (Version 2), which included a binary indicator of fraudulence, was used to train a machine learning model.
+This trained model was then applied to the larger dataset (Version 1) to predict fraudulent transactions.

+The primary goal of this project was to achieve a fraud detection model with a prediction accuracy of 75% or higher.
+Additionally, the model’s performance was compared to the original dataset’s fraud detection accuracy to evaluate its effectiveness.

   - **Data Cleaning / Extraction**: